daniel-nagy/md-data-table/README.md

 ## Change Log

+**Version 0.4.6**

+* Improvement: You can now interpolate the pagination label.
+* Improvement: Pagination will now calculate an appropriate page based on the current min value when the number of rows are changed (hopefully).

 **Version 0.4.5**

 * Improvement: You must now explicitly place an `orderBy` attribute on a header cell to enable sorting on that column.
 This allows for a combination of columns that are sortable and not sortable.